ZiruiOu/miniTCP/README.md

 ### Writing task2: Describe your routing algorithm.

-​	I implement RIP protocol above the link layer.
+​	I implement RIP protocol above the link layer, which is a well-known distance vector algorithm.

    To be more specific, every host would maintain a local routing table, recording the destination, netmask of the destination, the corresponding nexthop ip and the metric (also known as the distance).
 We use the **hop number** from this host to the destination as the metric.